Has your mind drawn a blank?

 48. Research A New Project

 DIY projects are great for spending quality time learning a new skill and improving your home.
-Check out cool ideas on Pinterest and choose your next project.
+Check out cool ideas on Pinterest and choose your next project, or visit your local library to check out a DIY book or two.

 49. Make Soap